MarySed/mary-dev/README.md

 ## Introduction

+Note from the future: I wonder if I should revamp this for halloween and create like a react-three-fiber halloween experience hahahaha

 A "weird west" inspired personal site running on React-Three-Fiber and React-Spring.
 Still a work in progress.

 Deployed at https://mary-dev.netlify.app/